rothgar/mastering-zsh/docs/usage/line_movement.md

 ### Matching deliminators

-There's a handy plugin called [autopair](https://github.com/hlissner/zsh-autopair) that can automatically match your brakets and quotes in your terminal.
+There's a handy plugin called [autopair](https://github.com/hlissner/zsh-autopair) that can automatically match your brackets and quotes in your terminal.
 It works similarly to an IDE and loads an autopair-insert, autopair-close, and autopair-delete widget.

 ![](../../img/autopair.gif)